CapaFenLisesi/Introduction-to-Amazon-Web-Services/README.md

 ### So what is Amazon Web Services?

 According to [Wikipedia](https://en.wikipedia.org/wiki/Amazon_Web_Services):
 > Amazon Web Services (AWS) describes both a **technology** and **a company**.
 The company AWS is a subsidiary of **Amazon.com** and provides **on-demand cloud computing platforms to individuals, companies and governments, on a paid subscription basis with a free-tier option available for 12 months**.
 The technology allows subscribers to have at their disposal **a full-fledged virtual cluster of computers, available all the time, through the internet**.
-AWS's version of virtual computers have most of the attributes of a real computer including hardware (CPU(s) & GPU(s) for processing, local/RAM memory, hard-disk/SSD storage); a choice of operating systems; networking; and pre-loaded application software such as web servers, databases, CRM, etc. Each AWS system also virtualizes its console I/O (keyboard, display, and mouse), allowing AWS subscribers to connect to their AWS system using a modern browser.
-The browser acts as a window into the virtual computer, letting subscribers log-in, configure and use their virtual systems just as they would a real physical computer.
-They can choose to deploy their AWS systems to provide internet-based services for their own and their customers' benefit.

 Ok, but in plain English please:
 > It's very much analogous to **a huge, general-purpose computer** said Josh Stella...